-Prescriptions are all sent electronically to your nominated pharmacy so when speaking to our clinicians please let them know where you would like your prescription to be sent
+Prescriptions are sent electronically to your nominated pharmacy so please let US KNOW where you would like your prescription to be sent

-DO NOT request a specific letter from your GP as these will not be fulfilled.
+DO NOT request a specific letter from your GP as these requests will not be fulfilled.

-THIS ALSO APPLIES TO LETTERS RECOMMENDING HOME WORKING and/or THE WEARING OF FACE COVERING - YOU WILL NEED TO REQUEST THIS ASSESSMENT FROM YOUR EMPLOYER
+THIS ALSO APPLIES TO LETTERS RECOMMENDING HOME WORKING and/or THE WEARING OF FACE COVERING and/or YOUR CHILD'S ATTENDANCE AT SCHOOL, NURSERY OR CHILDMINDER - YOU WILL NEED TO REQUEST ANY HOMEWORKING RISK ASSESSMENTS FROM YOUR EMPLOYER

 SCHOOL LETTERS & ADVICE

 Please note that it is not a GPs responsibility to issue school letters of absence for your children.
 Government guidance is that school attendance is mandatory unless your child is self-isolating, has symptoms of COVID-19 or is close to someone who has COVID-19

 Please email any correspondence to the practice on [email protected] instead of using OUTSIDE drop off box to post any letters or BP readings - the box is monitored and collections made throughout the day